brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 ### Renewing a FairPlay License

 Starting with version 6.2.2 of the iOS Native Player SDK, you can renew the FairPlay license for a downloaded video without re-downloading the video.
+The device must be online for license renewal to succeed.
 This functionality is available when running on iOS 10.3 or later.

-To renew a license, call `-renewFairPlayLicense:parameters:completion:` with the offline video token for your previously-downloaded video, and a parameter dictionary specifying the new license terms.
+To renew a license, call `-renewFairPlayLicense:video:parameters:completion:` with the offline video token for your previously-downloaded video, and a parameter dictionary specifying the new license terms.
 The parameter dictionary must not contain bitrate or subtitle language information.

+You should also specify a `BCOVVideo` object for the `video` argument.
+This video object should be the same video that you originally downloaded, but freshly retrieved from the Playback API, either directly, or through the `BCOVPlaybackService` class.
+This video object's data are not re-downloaded; the object is used to refresh your license exchange URLs in case the original ones used to download the video have expired.
+If the referenced video is no longer available through the Playback API, you can use a substantially similar video, meaning the video should be from the same account, and also have the same FairPlay configuration.

 For example, here is how you can renew a FairPlay license with a new 30-day rental license:

 ```
+  // Get fresh video object for this offline video
+  [playbackService findVideoWithVideoID:offlineVideoID
+                             parameters:nil
+                             completion:^(BCOVVideo *video, NSDictionary *jsonResponse, NSError *error)
+   {

      parameters = @{
        // Renew license with a 30-day rental
        kBCOVFairPlayLicenseRentalDurationKey: @( 30 * 24 * 60 * 60 ), // 30 days in seconds
      };

-[BCOVOfflineVideoManager.sharedManager
+     // Request license renewal
-    renewFairPlayLicense:offlineVideoToken
+     [BCOVOfflineVideoManager.sharedManager renewFairPlayLicense:offlineVideoToken
+                                                           video:video // recent video from Playback API or Playback Service class
                                                       parameters:parameters
-    completion:^(BCOVOfflineVideoToken offlineVideoToken, NSError *error) {
+                                                      completion:^(BCOVOfflineVideoToken offlineVideoToken, NSError *error)
+      {

-    // Handle error
+         // handle errors

       }];

+}];

 ```

-When license renewal is finshed, the completion block will be called with the same offline video token that was passed in, plus an NSError indicating any problem that occurred (or nil if no error).
+When license renewal is finshed, the completion block will be called with the same offline video token that was passed in, plus an `NSError` indicating any problem that occurred (or `nil` if no error).
 This block is not called on any specific thread.

 ### FairPlay Application Certificates